eddimas/eddimas/README.md

 ## About Me

-I'm not your typical SecDevOps Engineer; I'm a tech enthusiast with a flair for the prehistoric.
-When I'm not securing systems or diving into the world of DevOps, you'll likely find me lost in the fascinating world of dinosaurs.
-Beyond the tech realm, my mission is to leave a lasting legacy—a digital footprint that echoes my commitment to excellence.
+I'm not your ordinary SecDevOps Engineer; instead, I'm a technology enthusiast with a keen interest in the field.
+When I'm not dedicated to securing systems or immersing myself in the intricacies of DevOps, you will often find me exploring the captivating realm of dinosaurs.
+Beyond the confines of technology, my goal is to create a lasting legacy—an online presence that reflects my unwavering commitment to excellence.

 ### Connect with Me